 On this page:

 The economic benefits of our success extend well beyond the returns we provide to shareholders.
-In 2015, we contributed a combined $1.3 billion in royalties and taxes for governments — revenues that were then available to help fund public sector programs including education, health care and vital infrastructure.
+In 2016, we contributed a combined $418 million in royalties and taxes for governments – revenues that were then available to help fund public sector programs, including education, health care and vital infrastructure.

 Royalties and taxes

-In 2015, royalties totalled over $381 million, including $114 million directed to the oil sands royalties.
-As well, income taxes totalled approximately $892 million to governments in Canada and internationally.*
+In 2016, royalties totalled $265 million, including $52 million directed to oil sands royalties.
+As well, income taxes totalled $153 million to governments in Canada and internationally.*

 * Does not include excise taxes collected and remitted by Suncor.

 Capital and exploration expenditures totalled $6 billion in 2016, not including capitalized interest, compared to $6.2 billion in 2015.

 Goods and services

 A look at our supply chain spending shows we had more than 4,800 Canadian vendors spanning all 10 provinces as well as the Northwest Territories and the Yukon.
 The United States was our next biggest supplier (more than 1,300 vendors), and we also purchased from nearly 40 other countries.